ebuckler/handbook/docs/02-tools-for-work/overview.md

 - **Water Cooler** — Our equivalent for the company breakroom

+- **Media Matters** - the channel formally known as 'talking tv,' where you can post book/movie/tv recommendations or find someone to discuss the latest episode/podcast/etc with you.
+Please mark threads with *Spoilers* if you're going to reveal things in the discussion thread.

-- **BD General** — Business development team discussion space, especially for proposals
+- **BD General** — Business development team discussion space, articles relevant to potential projects, etc.

-- **BD Opportunities** — Sharing RFX's of interest
+- **BD Opportunities** — Sharing RFX's of interest, discussing proposal strategies.

 - **Bloom Comms** — Updates on what Bloom is promoting, which may include [Pollinator](https://medium.com/pollinator) posts and other news that we'll ask you to share with your networks